 - Lower heat and stir in coconut oil, olive oil, and vitamin E oil.

 - Pour into a clean heatproof glass jar.
 Cool before covering.

 During a recent flare of my hand eczema due to some cleaning product use, this author made the following homemade eczema cream.

 The important thing to remember about this cream is that unlike most hand creams, it's a very thin cream and used for covering the affected skin temporarily.
 You leave on (up to half an hour) and then rinse off.

 This author can attest to the fact that it did heal up the inflamed areas quickly.
 Honey actually has antibacterial properties so it's okay to use on even open or raw areas of eczema.

-The only downside to this cream is having to wait a half hour for it to sit on your skin and then wash it off.
+The only downside to this cream is having to wait for a half-hour for it to sit on your skin and then wash it off.

-- 1/2 cup ground whole oats--grind in the blender or food processor until powdery
+- 1/2 cup ground whole oats (grind in the blender/food processor until powdery)

 - 1/2 cup lukewarm water

 - 1 beaten egg white (or add extra)